cyrilletuzi/vscode-angular-schematics/README.md

 it must be configured accordingly in your VS Code settings (`terminal.integrated.shell.osx` or `terminal.integrated.shell.linux`).

+## Other features

-## Angular >= 9 component `type` shortchut
+### Angular >= 9 component `type`

 Angular CLI >= 9 introduces a new `type` option for component generation, to change the component's suffix.
 For example, `ng g hello --type page` will generate the `hello.page.ts` file with a `HelloPage` class (instead of the `hello.component.ts` file with a `HelloComponent` class).

-This is particullary helpful for projects following a good architecture, ie. distinguishing components types (see below if interested for more details), or for tools with special components (like modals in Ionic).
+This is particullary helpful for projects following a good architecture, ie. distinguishing components behaviors (see below if interested for more details), or for tools with special components (like modals in Ionic).

-This extension makes things even easier: when asked for the name of your component, just type `hello.page`, and the extension will automatically set the `--type page` option for you.

-Note that you must change your `tslint.json` config accordingly:
+Your `tslint.json` config must be set accordingly:
 `"component-class-suffix": [true, "Component", "Page"]`.

-## Other features
+If your config is correctly set, this extension makes things even easier: you'll be asked which component type you want based on the `tslint.json` suffixes list, and the `--type` option will be set accordingly.

 ### Other schematics